 The U.Va.
 Library holds books, e-books, journal and newspaper subscriptions, online databases, digital image collections, videos, CDs, manuscripts, archives and more.
-Our subject librarians welcome purchase requests from the U.Va. community, too.
+Our subject liaisons welcome purchase requests from the U.Va. community, too.

 Ways to Explore